IMMM-SFA/tell/doc/source/user_guide.rst

 and then reaggregate those hourly county-level loads to an annual total load prediction for each state.
 For each BA we identify the counties that BA operates in using the methodology described above.
 We then use the county-level populations for those counties to determine the fraction of the BA's total load that should be assigned to each county.
 A graphical depiction of this for the ISNE BA is shown below.
-The load received by each county in a BA's service territory thus has the same shape and temporal patterns, but the magnitude varies depending on the population in that county relative to the total population in the BA's service territory.
+Using this approach, the load received by each county in a BA's service territory has the same shape and temporal patterns, but the magnitude varies depending on the population in that county relative to the total population in the BA's service territory.
 As there are spatial overlaps in BAs, many counties receive partial loads from more than one BA.